RELATED PAGES: Sugar Spikes and Diabetes / weight loss

 - The literature at least hints that proper hydration may be a factor in preventing diabetes and other chronic diseases.

 Measuring blood sugar.
 Blood tests can help us understand whether or not we’ve been eating meals that were low in glycemic impact and how well the whole blood sugar system is working.
 Below are the standard medical tests for blood sugar and what they are usually understood to mean.
 Keep in mind that these benchmarks were created using the scores of average people.
-According to this report from the US Centers for Disease Control, half of the people in this country have a chronic illness.
+According to this graphic from the US Centers for Disease Control, sixty percent of the adults in this country have a chronic illness and forty percent have 2 or more!
 So, why would we want to aim for average?
 I believe the “norms” allow blood sugars to get too high before alarm bells go off.
 For example, in a study of non-diabetic children, it was shown that even before reaching the borderline level of 100, the youngsters already had significant impairment of their blood sugar systems.

 • Fasting Blood Glucose (FBG).
 This test is performed when the person has not eaten for 8-10 hours and so it reveals something of a base line: